zonca/zonca.dev/posts/2018-12-12-twofactor_ucsd.md

 ---
+aliases:
+- /2018/12/twofactor_ucsd
+categories:
+- security
+- ucsd
+date: 2018-12-12 18:00
 layout: post
+slug: twofactor-auth-ucsd
 title: Setup two factor authentication for UCSD, and Lastpass
-date: 2018-12-12 18:00
-categories: [security, ucsd]
-slug: twofactor-auth-ucsd

 ---

 Starting at the end of January 2019 UCSD requires every employee to have activated